rossoc/rossoc.github.io/preview/open_source_presentation.md

 ---

-# Investing in Open Source Projects: A Strategic Opportunity for Europe
+# Open Source for European Sovereignty

-## Enhancing Collaboration, Innovation, and Economic Growth
+### Enhancing Collaboration, Innovation, and Economic Growth

-This is my idea, therefore I am the author.
+- This is my idea, therefore I am the founder.
-The contact information are available at the end of the presentation.

----

-# Introduction

-## The significance of Open Source in modern software development

-The goal of the presentation is to highlight the reasons why Europe should invest in Open Source projects.
+- The presentation aims to highlight why Europe needs to invest in Open Source.

 ---